Ws-Syx/Flag-classification-ResNet50-PyTorch/README.md

 # Flag-Classification

 The project is based on the PyTorch framework and uses the open source ResNet 50 part of the code to a certain extent.
-(I did not make too many modifications and changes to the original ResNet 50 part of the code, and the original author's comments have been fully retained.)
+(I did not make too many modifications to the original ResNet50 of the code, and the original author's comments have been fully retained.)

-This project provides a data set and a detection model that I trained on Titan XP.
+This project provides a data set and a detection model that I trained on a single Titan XP.

-(When I recall which dalao code I adopted, I will indicate the source of reference here and express my gratitude)

 ## 1 Introduction